human0821/masonrylayout-tsx-react/README.md

 | `layoutThrottle` | number | 250 | Delay after which the **layout()** function is called to layout elements when browser's window is resized |

 ## TODO:
-1) Load all images/videos before showing layout.
-2) Show spinner/loader during loading stage.
-3) Simplify usage: omit onLoad/onLoadedMetadata events
+Enable animations only when all images/videos loaded